yramagicman/Vundle-Helper/Readme.md

 ## Known issues

-1. Plugins that don't have a forward slash ("/") in the string aren't recognized.

-2. Currently this plugin can't be installed via Vundle and work the way it's designed to work.
+1. Currently this plugin can't be installed via Vundle and work the way it's designed to work.
 I intend to write an install function that enables this, but currently I don't know of a good way to do this.
 Ideally I'd use a git post-checkout hook to hard link the files into the right location, but I don't know how to implement that.
 I'll probably end up implementing something in python.

-3. Doesn't work on Windows, and I have no plans of porting to Windows.
+2. Doesn't work on Windows, and I have no plans of porting to Windows.
 I use os level commands to get directory contents and work with the file system because that is what I know.
 I could re-write the same functionality purely in python, but I'm fairly sure that os level commands are more reliable and probably